fhircast/sandbox.js/README.md

 VScode [https://code.visualstudio.com/] can be used on MacOS and Windows for editing and debugging.

 # Program Description

 There are three files:  endpoints.js, frontend.html and package.json.

-The indexendpoints.js file provides all listening (client and hub) endpoints using node with the express module.
+The endpoints.js file provides all listening (client and hub) endpoints using Node.js with the express module.

 The frontend.html file is the client UI that triggers the client subscription requests and performs client event notifications to the hub.